Mikejo5000/vsts-docs-pr/docs/report/analytics/what-is-analytics.md

 There are 3 ways for Power BI to connect to the VSTS Analytics service.
 For an overview, read [Power BI Integration Overview](../powerbi/overview.md)

-The easiest way is to use Power BI Data Connector we created for VSTS.
-For more information read [Connect to VSTS with Power BI Data Connector](../powerbi/data-connector-connect.md)
+**The easiest way is to pull data from VSTS into Power BI**, is to use the VSTS Power BI Data Connector.
+For more information read [Connect to VSTS with Power BI Data Connector](../powerbi/data-connector-connect.md).

 ![Power BI VSTS Connector (Beta)](../powerbi/_img/data-connector-get-data.png)

+The VSTS Power BI Data connector works with Analytics Views.
+For more information, read [What are Analytics Views](./what-are-analytics-views.md).

 ## Data available in the Analytics Service